Dictionary / Arabic - Turkish Terminology

 TAQWÂ – تقوى

-Literally: Derived from the same root as the word وقايت which literally means protecting, guarding.
-Defending one’s own from the things one needs to be afraid of.
-Protecting one’s own by hiding himself behind the armour.
-For this reason, taqwâ is referred to as fear.
+Derived from the same root as the word وقايت which literally means protecting, guarding.
+Defending one’s self from the things that one needs to be afraid of.
+Protecting one’s self by hiding himself behind the armour.
+For this reason, taqwâ is referred to as fear

-The second is the particular meaning, which is preserving one’s own from the actions and sins resulting in the punishment of Jahannam.
+The second is the particular meaning, which is preserving one’s self from the actions and sins resulting in the punishment of Jahannam.

 "لَعَلَّ" signifies hope, and when it precedes something desirable it is used to increase eagerness, and when it precedes something repugnant, its function is to put [the listener] on his guard.
 Here, the hope cannot refer literally to the Speaker [that is, to Allah], so it is either metaphorical or refers either to the addressee or to observers or listeners.